scalessec/Toast/readme.markdown

     // display toast with an activity spinner [self.view makeToastActivity];

-See the test project for more examples.
+See the demo project for more examples.

 Setup Instructions
 ------------------
 1. Add "Toast+UIView.h" & "Toast+UIView.m" to your project.
-2. Link against the QuartzCore library.
+2. Link against QuartzCore.

 MIT License